chuckles201/DiT-Implementation/notes.md

 1. As we scale up the transformer (across all patch-sizes), it does better
 2. Scaling the patch-size, while keeping the model-size constant, the model fpreforms better (flops scale, but not parameters)
 3. Strong correlation between FLOPS and FID score.
 This makes sense, the more compute we give to the problem, the better it preforms.

+Furthermore, the authors found that investing more compute in sampling with the diffusion models could not compensate for a lack of compute invested in the model during training.